ibm-cloud-docs/app-configuration/ac-integrate-sdk-javascript.md

 }
 ```

-In the above snippet, the async function `initialiseAppConfig()` will return an `Promise<void>` that resolves when the configurations are successfully fetched.
+In the previous snippet, the async function `initialiseAppConfig()` will return an `Promise<void>` that resolves when the configurations are successfully fetched.
 Else, throws error if unsuccessful.

  It is expected that initialisation to be done **only once**.
  {: important}

-After the SDK is initialised successfully the feature flag & properties can be retrieved using the `appConfigClient` as shown in the below code snippet.
+After the SDK is initialised successfully the feature flag & properties can be retrieved using the `appConfigClient` as shown in the following code snippet.
 <details><summary>Expand to view the example snippet</summary>

 ```js